-Research and development are continually in progress, investigating new materials, new processes, etc. As these new features become thoroughly tested under simulated long term field conditions, they will be introduced into the movement as part of the Timex program, to ensure that latest technical developments are incorporated in these products.
+Research and development are continually in progress, investigating new materials, new processes, etc. As these new features become thoroughly tested under simulated long term field conditions they will be introduced into the movement as part of the Timex programme, to ensure that latest technical developments are incorporated in these products.

-MODEL 22 MOVEMENT 9 x 10 LIGNE
+9 x 10 LIGNE

-Attached sketches, with descriptive notes show the following:
+Illustrations with descriptive notes show the following:

-Plate I) Completely exploded view of movement.
+Plate I Completely exploded view of movement.

-Plate II) Removing crown and stem.
+Plate II Removing crown and stem.

-Plate III) Correct location for dust seal.
+Plate III Correct location for dust seal.

-Plate IV) Remove dial and movement assembly.
+Plate IV Remove dial and movement assembly.

-Plate V) Power release from the mainspring.
+Plate V Power release from the mainspring.

-Plate VI) Removing balance wheel.
+Plate VI Removing balance wheel.

-Plate VII) Removing pallet lever and escape wheel.
+Plate VII Change balance wheel.

-Plate VIII) Change balance wheel.
+Plate VIII Removing pallet lever and escape wheel.

-Plate XI) Change pallet lever and escape wheel.
+Plate IX Change pallet lever and escape wheel.

-Plate X) Refitting cannon pinion.
+Plate X Refitting cannon pinion.